 The small burner head of the Ultralight helps to keep the weight low but does not help when distributing heat around the bottom of the pot during our oatmeal test.
 Watch out for hot spots when this stove is cranked up.
 This stove requires verve and alacrity when stirring rice, oatmeal, or anything else likely to stick to the bottom of a pot.
 The big burner head on the Primus Classic is a better choice for backpackers who are willing to trade weight and pack space for cooking ability.

 A boil time of 6 minutes 8 seconds put this stove behind all of the other small canister stoves.
-It was also slower than all of the integrated canister stoves except for the Jetboil Flash, which it tied.
+It was also slower than all of the integrated canister stoves.
+It boiled faster than the liquid fuel stoves.

 Ease Of Use